godotengine/godot-website/collections/_article/multiplayer-changes-godot-4-0-report-4.md

 Note that the client code doesn't "instantiates" the scene explicitly.
 However, since the scene is marked for replication, when the server adds the scene to the SceneTree, it automatically sends that information remotely.
 Each connected client will then instantiate the scene automatically, adding it to the proper path and setting the values configured via `multiplayer.replicator.spawn_config` (`position` and `player_name` in this example).

-Additinally, the server automatically keeps track of replicated nodes to send them to newly connected peers, i.e. supporting clients that join mid-game.
+Additionally, the server automatically keeps track of replicated nodes to send them to newly connected peers, i.e. supporting clients that join mid-game.

 The RPC system will also work appropriately for the nodes spawned this way, so you can easily integrate state synchronization with messaging.